Select a category and enter your values below

 To convert from millimeter of mercury (mmHg) to hectopascal (hPa), use the following formula:

-To convert from millimeter of mercury (mmHg) to millibar (mbar), use the following formula:
+To convert a pressure from millimeters of mercury (mmHg) to millibars (mbar), multiply by 1.3332.

 To convert from millimeter of mercury (mmHg) to bar (bar), use the following formula: